leonw774/yaml-string-highlight/README.md

 # yaml-string-highlight

 Provide syntax highlight of other language in YAML string.
-For people who put YAML, JSON and Go template in YAML string.
+For people who put YAML, JSON, Go template, and all other things in YAML string.

 ## Supported languages